fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Apr 1
 {% include alert.html class='info' title='IN CLASS' text="
+We'll be discussing the readings and walking through how to do executive summaries.

-Executive summary prep: What kinds of things should be allowed in our food?
+What kinds of things should be allowed in our food?
 What is the role of regulation?
 How can it be enforced?
 How precise should labeling be?
 What are the problems with full transparency?
 How do we assess risk of food additives?
 "%}

 {% include alert.html class='danger' title='DUE: Executive Summary' text="
 Drawing widely from this week's readings, submit an [Executive Summary](exec-summary-guide) on the place of 'secret' ingredients in convenience foods and what the role of federal regulation should be.
 DO NOT simply summarize the readings!
 Use them as a basis for a more philosophical piece on food additives generally.

-Questions to consider, but please don't try to answer all of these: What kinds of things should be allowed in our food?
+Questions to consider (as we did in class), but please don't try to answer all of these: What kinds of things should be allowed in our food?
 What is the role of regulation?
 How can it be enforced?
 How precise should labeling be?
 What are the problems with full transparency?
 How do we assess risk of food additives?
 "%}

 ## 12: Environmental Food
-It was only about 60 years ago that we really started to think about the environmental implications of the incredibly rapid rise of food technology.
-We also learn about Rachel Carson, one of the few people in history that we can point to as almost single-handedly changing the way we think about the environment and helped create the field of ecology.
+It was only about 60 years ago that we really started to think about the environmental implications of the incredibly rapid rise of food technology and production.
+We also learn about Rachel Carson, one of the few people in history that we can point to as almost single-handedly changing the way we think about the environment and helped to create the field of ecology.

 {% include alert.html class='warning' title='Just class' text="
 There is no assignment due this week! (about time...i know) But this makes it extra important that you're in class to show that you're keeping up with the readings.
 "%}

 ### Apr 4
 - VIDEO: [The Green Revolution: Waging A War Against Hunger](https://www.youtube.com/watch?v=HucSCNQ01X4).
-This 10 min. video presents an informative, but very rosy (and therefore distorted) view of the Green Revolution.
+This 10 min. video presents an informative, but very rosy (and therefore highly distorted) view of the Green Revolution.
 - R. Douglas Hurt, _The Green Revolution in the Global South : Science, Politics, and Unintended Consequences_ (2020), 1--6 (Intro); 179--195 (Ch.
 7). [[ONLINE](https://web.s.ebscohost.com/ehost/ebookviewer/ebook/bmxlYmtfXzIzNzE2MjFfX0FO0?sid=07e8c3cd-a444-47c8-88a3-353595965d76@redis&vid=0&format=EB&lpid=lp_179&rid=0)]